terrastruct/d2/README.md

 ### Install script

 The recommended way to install is to run our install script, which will figure out the best way to install based on your machine.
-E.g. if D2 is available through a package manager installed, it will use that package manager.

 ```sh
 # With --dryrun the install script will print the commands it will use